eliminmax/eambfc/README.md

 Other than some tests, all C code, shell scripts, and Makefiles target the POSIX.1-2008 standard and/or the ISO/IEC 9899:1999 standard (i.e. C99).

-Source code must also comply with version 3.0 of the REUSE specification.
+Source code must also comply with version 3.2 of the REUSE specification for licensing information.

 ### Test suite